 This model is a lower cost alternative to the ITL M 18205.
-This model is a simple apparatus open to the atmosphere comprising a stainless steel dewar flask filled with liquid Nitrogen, an layer which houses a metallic equalising block and thermometer holder.
-Lastly a split insulated lid reduces evaporation and permits easy addition of liquid Nitrogen.
+This model is a simple apparatus open to the atmosphere comprising a stainless steel dewar flask filled with liquid Nitrogen, a layer which houses a metallic equalising block, and thermometer holder.
+Lastly, a split insulated lid reduces evaporation and permits easy addition of liquid Nitrogen.

 From time to time extra liquid Nitrogen must be added, approximately every 30 minutes, to keep the dewar flask full.

 The dewar flask is 100mm inside diameter and 280mm deep.
 The standard equalizing block houses four SPRTs or industrial thermometers up to 8mm in diameter, giving ±0.002°C temperature uniformity.

 A standard calibrated SPRT is placed in the equalizing block together with the sensors to be calibrated.
 The whole is allowed equilibrate.